langdb/langdb-samples/README.md

 The repository is structured as follows:

-- `getting_started/`: This directory contains notebooks related to simple LLM pipelines.
+- `getting_started/`: This directory contains notebooks related to simple LLM pipelines using LangDB.
-- `agents/`: This directory contains notebooks related to agents.
+- `rag/`: This directory contains notebooks related to RAG concepts.

 ## Getting Started